evhub/coconut/DOCS.md

 def factorial(value):
     match 0 in value:
         return 1
-    else: match n is int in value if n > 0:  # possible because of Coconut's return n * factorial(n-1)            #   enhanced else statements
+    else: match n is int in value if n > 0:  # Coconut allows nesting of statements on the same line return n * factorial(n-1)
     else:
         raise TypeError("invalid argument to factorial of: "+repr(value))